Histology technician working with tissue sample

 Goals:

-• Commitment to quality: To deliver the highest quality histologic product to every patient sample
+• Compassion: To deliver the best patient care by creating the highest quality histologic product on every patient sample.

-• Innovation: To further advance the field of histology using creative reasoning and cutting-edge technology
+• Innovation: To further advance the field of histotechnology using creative reasoning and cutting-edge technology

-• Professionalism: To exemplify the histology technician's professional role in the health care system and society
+• Stewardship: To exemplify the histology technician’s professional role in the healthcare system and society.

 Accreditation information